Hein-htetA/ytu-cafeteria-restaurant/README.md

 ## Features

 - After registering, users can open their own restaurant and order from other restaurants.
-- Users can post available menu on their restaurant.
+- Users can post available menu on their restaurants.
 - When an order is received, order status is live updated between customer and restaurant owner by using server-sent-event.
 - Official restaurants in University cafeteria are placed at the top of marketplace panel.